NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 Install the conda package manager, if needed
 --------------------------------------------

 The MDTF framework code is written in Python 3, but supports running PODs written in a variety of scripting languages and combinations of libraries.
-We use `conda <https://docs.conda.io/en/latest/>`__, a free, open-source package manager to install and manage these dependencies.
-Conda is one component of the `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`__ and `Anaconda <https://www.anaconda.com/>`__ python distribution, so having Miniconda or Anaconda is sufficient but not required.
+We use `conda <https://docs.conda.io/en/latest/>`__, a free, open-source package manager, to install and manage these dependencies.
+Conda is one component of the `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`__ and `Anaconda <https://www.anaconda.com/>`__ Python distributions, so having Miniconda or Anaconda is sufficient but not required.

 For maximum portability and ease of installation, we recommend that all users manage dependencies through conda, even if they have a pre-existing installations of the required languages.
 A complete installation of all dependencies requires roughly 5 Gb, and the location of this installation can be set with the ``$CONDA_ENV_DIR`` setting described below.
 Note that conda does not create duplicates of dependencies that are already installed (instead using hard links by default).